Tune Search

 Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Chaffpool Post, The / Chaffpool Post / McDermott's / McDermott's Barndance / The Curlew Hills / Curlew Hills Polka / The Glenbeigh / The Glenbeigh Hornpipe / Morrison's Polka / A Donegal Barndance / Bielbie's (also in F) (compare #5385) (composed by Michael Gorman)
+Glenbeigh, The / The Glenbeigh Hornpipe / The Chaffpool Post / Chaffpool Post / McDermott's / McDermott's Barndance / The Curlew Hills / Curlew Hills Polka / Morrison's Polka / A Donegal Barndance / The German Polka / The German Schottische / Bielbie's / James Gannon's Barn Dance (also in F) (compare #5385) (composed by Michael Gorman, according to RtHaMtD and MGm and JBrosnan.
+According to SCAC the "Glenbeigh" title was an invention of Charlie Piggott.)

 Here are all recordings of this tune considering only the indexed recordings.
 I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.